opral/monorepo/rfcs/001-foundational-architecture.md

 ```

-One (the?) drawback of JS as config is exploit vulnerability.
+One (the?) drawback of JS as config is security.
 The JS config could contain malicious code that would be executed by inlang components.
 An example exploit: An attacker could steal user authentification information by writing malicious code in the config that reads authentification information from the editor.
 JS as config would require sandboxing to a certain degree to eliminate exploit vulnerability.

 #### Proposal

 Leveraging JavaScript, or any programming language allows for tremendous flexibility and therefore unopinionated workflows.
-Flexibility is required: codebases differ, approaches to localize software differ, syntaxes differ, and last but not least workflows differ.
+Flexibility is required: Codebases differ, approaches to localize software differ, syntaxes differ, and last but not least workflows differ.
 JavaScript as config could even be used to adjust the business logic of components:

 ```js
 // pseudocode that illustrates the possbility to